zhuangyq008/aws-cloudwatch-cloudfront-alarm/README.md

 # deploy
 ## Manually create SNS
 ![SNS Infomation](docs/images/sns_detail.png)

+Note:
-TOPIC must be consistent with the following configuration data
+- TOPIC Name of sns must be consistent with the following topic configuration data
+- Creating a subscription can be set up as a final step.
 ## Deploy CDK application
 ```
 cdk deploy --all